kbase/staging_service/README.md

-### Get Importer Mappings
+## Get Importer Mappings

-This endpoint returns a list of available staging importer apps that have been whitelisted.
+This endpoint returns a list of available staging importer apps that have been marked as supported.
 This endpoint also returns a mapping between a list of files and predicted importer app.

 For example,